aleksandromilenkov/FinanceProject/README.md

 Every user can Add stock to their own portfolio and remove it if he likes.
 Every user can leave a comment in the stock's page.

-I'm using React.js with TailwindCss for the UI and ASP.NET Web API for the backend with Microsoft SQl Server Database.
+I'm using React.js with TypeScript and TailwindCss for the UI and ASP.NET Web API for the backend with Microsoft SQl Server Database.

 In the frontend i'm using the following npm packages:
 1. Axios - for better manipulating with my API